From Training Sergeant to Deputy Chief: How Tom Bailey Leveraged MS-LEPSL for Career Advancement

 Why did you decide to pursue a Master’s in Law Enforcement and Public Safety?

-Getting a master’s is always something that I have wanted to do and I’m not sure why I put it off for so long!
-I always had my eye out for a master’s program with a leadership emphasis.
-I found a lot of programs that were master’s of criminal justice or public administration but it was hard to find that combination I was looking for.
-My chief actually came across the USD program and told me about it.
+Getting a master’s was always something that I wanted to do and I’m not sure why I put it off for so long!
+I had my eye out for a master’s program with a leadership emphasis, and I found a lot of programs that were master’s of criminal justice or public administration but it was hard to find that combination I was looking for.
+My chief actually came across the LEPSL program and told me about it.
 It was exactly what I wanted.
 I started working on the application the next day.

-USD’s program is extremely relevant and contemporary for our industry today.
+The MS-LEPSL program is extremely relevant and contemporary for our industry today.
 Law enforcement is facing challenges in terms of public perception and how we are being characterized in the media.
-The master’s program at USD is dealing with those contemporary issues we, as law enforcement professionals, are facing in the field today.
-For example, in my last class we examined the Presidents Report on 21st Century Policing.
-We discussed community interaction, professionalism, etc. – and we get to research the important components of the report to determine how we can help shape the narrative.
+The LEPSL curriculum focuses on those contemporary issues we, as law enforcement professionals, are facing in the field today.
 With all the challenges that law enforcement faces today, we have a unique opportunity to make change and improve our communities.

 Why did you choose the University of San Diego?